 Do you know that there are over 3,500 mosquito species worldwide?

-Mosquitoes are small insects with long, sharp, thin mouths like needles which they use to effectively suck nectar and blood as their food.
+Mosquitoes are small insects with long, sharp, thin mouths like needles, which they use to effectively suck nectar and blood as their food.
 They are mostly gray or black in color with silver, white or green scales.
 Mosquitoes have a pair of wings that beats 300-600 times per second.
-They are one of the deadliest insects in the world and the carriers of different l diseases like the Zika virus, chikungunya, malaria, and dengue fever.
+They are one of the deadliest insects in the world and the carriers of different diseases such as the Zika virus, chikungunya, malaria, and dengue fever.
 These diseases kill millions of people per day all around the world.
 They spread these diseases through their bites.

-- Pupa – Pupa or what they called tumblers live in the water for 1-4 days.
+Pupa - Pupa—also called tumblers—live in the water for 1-4 days.
 The pupa does not eat and just floats in the water surface, but this does not mean that it is not an active stage for them.
 They are lighter than water so they just float at the surface.
 They breathe through their tubes called trumpets.

-- Dark clothing – Based on research, mosquitoes seem to be more attracted to dark colors, so if you love wearing dark clothes and you are in a place where there are lots of mosquitoes flying around, it is better to think twice and decide to go with lighter colors.
+Dark clothing - Based on research, mosquitoes seem to be more attracted to dark colors, so if you love wearing dark clothes and you are in a place where there are lots of mosquitoes flying around, it is better go with lighter colors.

 How Do They Get Inside Your House?